 General data repositories

-Most life science data types can be published as raw or processed data in repositories at the EMBL-EBI as described under Data types.
-When no archive is suitable, use a general purpose repository such as Figshare or Zenodo.
-This includes documents, presentations, figures, protocols, or other information that you want to make public at any stage in the research process.
+Most life science data types can be published as raw or processed data in repositories at the EMBL-EBI.
+When no archive is suitable, use a general purpose repository such as the SciLifeLab Data Repository (submissions accepted from all life science researchers in Sweden), Figshare or Zenodo.
+Besides scientific data, here you can publish documents, presentations, figures, protocols, or other information that you want to make public at any stage in the research process.
 A publication here is permanent, and provides a Digital Object Identifier, DOI.